sparkflows/sparkflows-docs/docs/operations/performance/server-processes.rst

 Fire Server
 ++++

-By default the fire server maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``
+By default the fire server maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``.

-you can increase maximum to ``-Xmx8192m``
+You can increase maximum to ``-Xmx8192m``.

-above parameter can be updated in ``run-fire-server.sh`` and restart the Fire server
+Above parameter can be updated in ``run-fire-server.sh`` and restart the Fire server.

 ::